MarkRacsko/dpc-neuron/Plan.md

         2. Check if the report exists, continue if it does and -r is NOT set.
         3. Process Excel files of measurements found there and make the report.
 Add it to an overall report if -t or -pt is active.

+- Structure of the Excel files produced from ImageJ measurement results:
+    - sheets named F380 and F340
+    - First column is Time
+    - Second column is Background
+    - Rest of the columns are measurements from cells
+    - Column names reflect cell type

 - Processing work:
     1. Read events from accompanying event.csv file, create report dataframe
     2. Figure out which type of measurement this is based on the filename